 This is the biggie, and a problem every writer has likely faced at some point.
-One reason why is that when we tell, we’re explaining what is going on from our author perspective.
+When we tell, we’re explaining what is going on from our author's perspective.
 We describe what we see as if we’re watching a play, because often we see our stories unfold in our heads like one.
 But try applying a solid POV to this problem.
 Look out through the eyes of your character and think about what they see and most importantly, how they feel about it.
 Forget what you as the author knows.
-What do they see?
+What does the character see?
 How does that fit into their life and their problem at that moment?
 Because when someone is running for their lives, they don’t bother to notice what the drapes look like.
-A solid POV can help keep you from telling what’s there and focused on what matters.
+A solid POV can help keep you from telling what’s there and focused on what matters to the character.

 Weak Goals or Motivations

 POV is all about motivations, because it’s how a character sees and feels about the world.
 Understanding how they feel or where they’re at emotionally in a scene will determine how they respond to the situation.
 Someone who’s terrified will react very differently from someone who is angry.
 They’re motivated by different things.
 They’re after different goals.
 So if a character is just acting out plot, get inside their head and think about what you’d do if you were them and why.

 Just like POV can help with goals, it can also help you understand what that character has at stake.
 It forces you to become that person, if only for a little while, and lets you ask why they’re risking their lives or family, or whatever it is that fits the plot.
 A lot of what we ask our characters to do, no sane person would comply with.
 They’d run for the nearest exit.
 So why is this person willing to act?
 What about them is making them choose this path?
 If you can’t find a reason for them to care, then you know where to start looking to raise those stakes.
 Find something about them that they do care about.
 To do that, get in their heads.

 (Here's more on stakes)